nathans/spigot/README.rst

 To configure spigot for first use, run it from the command-line:
     $ spigot.py

-You will be prompted to configure one account and one feed.
+You will be prompted to configure one feed and its account.

-To subsequently add an account:
-    $ spigot.py --add-account

 To add a new feed:
     $ spigot.py --add-feed